|Palacky University Olomouc Faculty of Science Physics Department of Optics Students Employees Alumni | Contacts|

 Small oscillators are everywhere around us, in clocks, computers, mobiles, but also in musical instruments, or biological cells, genes and neurons.
 Becoming smaller and smaller, that is why their principles are more and more under counter-intuitive rules of atoms and photons.

 Linear quantum oscillators are elementary physical systems with a large capacity simultaneously exhibiting both continuous wave and discrete particle quantum interference features.
-They have an increasing number of applicationsin science and technology beyond the framework of classical physics.
+Despite their quantum noise is ideally only Gaussian in their oscillatory amplitudes they have an increasing number of applications in science and technology beyond the framework of classical physics.
 Quantum metrology, communication, simulation, computation and also quantum engines broadly use linear quantum oscillators.

 Majority of high-order